Welcome! It’s so lovely to meet you

-My name is Sarah, and I am a Professional Art Therapist and Registered Counselling Therapist (Candidate) (RCT-C).
-I live in Nova Scotia, Canada, with my dog and two cats, and you can often find me curled up with a good book, savouring great food, or combing the beach for sea glass.
+My name is Sarah, and I am a Professional Art Therapist and Registered Counselling Therapist (Candidate) (RCT-C) in Halifax, Nova Scotia.
+You can often find me with my pets, curled up with a book, enjoying good food, or combing the beach for sea glass.

-I understand the importance of identity, intersectionality, and lived experience in therapeutic work.
-My practice is grounded in inclusivity, self-exploration, and the belief that creativity is for everyone, no matter their background or abilities.
+As a neurodivergent therapist, I understand the importance of identity, intersectionality, and lived experience in creating spaces where people feel safe to show up as themselves.
+My practice is grounded in inclusivity, self-exploration, and the belief that creativity belongs to everyone, regardless of their artistic experience or ability.

 My Experience